-- A description of the heritage asset or class of heritage assets. - The reason why the heritage asset or class of heritage assets could not be measured reliably.

-• On disposal of the heritage asset or class of heritage assets, the compensation received and the amount recognised in the statement of financial performance.
+- A description of the heritage asset or class of heritage assets. - The reason why the heritage asset or class of heritage assets could not be measured reliably. - On disposal of the heritage asset or class of heritage assets, the compensation received is recognised in the statement of financial performance.